What is the ultimate Sony FE (full-frame, E-mount) telephoto zoom lens?

 The 70-200 f/2.8 image stabilized lens is one of the most critical zoom lenses in most photographers' kits.
 Professionals and amateurs alike typically have this lens in their hands with high frequency.
 Professionals use it because there is no better lens available for many jobs, and amateurs use it additionally because this is the longest focal length available in an affordable, conveniently-sized f/2.8 lens.

-This completely professional-grade lens has good image quality, fast and accurate AF, and Optical SteadyShot in a solid, weather-sealed, fixed-size body.
+This completely professional-grade lens has impressive image quality, fast and accurate AF, and Optical SteadyShot in a solid, weather-sealed, fixed-size body.
 The wide f/2.8 max aperture allows action to be captured in low light and, combined with the telephoto focal lengths, allows the background to be blurred away.
 An added benefit is that this lens performs well with teleconverters, a great option for when you need even more focal length.
-This lens is not inexpensive or light.
+This lens is not inexpensive, but the version II lens is impressively lightweight.

 Long Focal Length Range with Long Focal Lengths, Excellent Image Quality, Well-Constructed, Optical SteadyShot, Weather-Sealed